help-me-mom/ng-mocks/README.md

 ### Usage with 3rd-party libraries

-`ng-mocks` provides flexibility via [`ngMocks.guts`](#ngmocksguts) and [`MockBuilder`](#mockbuilder) that allows developers to use another **Angular testing libraries**, and in the same time to **turn dependencies into mocks**.
+`ng-mocks` provides flexibility via [`ngMocks.guts`](#ngmocksguts) and [`MockBuilder`](#mockbuilder) that allows developers to use other **Angular testing libraries**, and at the same time to **turn dependencies into mocks**.

-For example if we use `@ngneat/spectator` and its functions like `createHostFactory`, `createComponentFactory`, `createDirectiveFactory` and so on, then to get mock declarations properly we need:
+For example, if we use `@ngneat/spectator` and its functions like `createHostFactory`, `createComponentFactory`, `createDirectiveFactory` and so on, then to get mock declarations properly we need: